olebole/irafdoc/doc/rv.fxcor.rst

   expanded plot is labeled with pixel lag and, if dispersion information is present, the top axis is labeled with relative velocity.
-To choose a different peak to fit, move the cursor to the top plot of the whole ccf and hit the <tt>'z'</tt> keystroke at the desired peak.
+To choose a different peak to fit, move the cursor to the top plot of the whole ccf and hit the <span style="font-family: monospace;">'z'</span> keystroke at the desired peak.
 The plot will be redrawn with the new peak now centered in the window and a fit automatically done.
 The status line will contain a summary of the pixel shift from the fit and optional velocity information.
-The <tt>'v'</tt> keystroke may be used to suspend graphics and get a more detailed description of the correlation and fit, and the <tt>'+'</tt> keystroke will toggle the status line output.
+The <span style="font-family: monospace;">'v'</span> keystroke may be used to suspend graphics and get a more detailed description of the correlation and fit, and the <span style="font-family: monospace;">'+'</span> keystroke will toggle the status line output.
 To view the antisymmetric noise component of the correlation function, simply hit the
-  <tt>'a'</tt> keystroke followed by any keystroke to return to the correlation plot.
+  <span style="font-family: monospace;">'a'</span> keystroke followed by any keystroke to return to the correlation plot.
-  Similarly, the <tt>'e'</tt> keystroke may be used to preview the summary plot of the correlation, again hitting any key to return to the correlation.
-An overplot of the subtracted fit (residuals) may be seen with the <tt>'j'</tt>
+  Similarly, the <span style="font-family: monospace;">'e'</span> keystroke may be used to preview the summary plot of the correlation, again hitting any key to return to the correlation.
+An overplot of the subtracted fit (residuals) may be seen with the <span style="font-family: monospace;">'j'</span>
   keystroke.
   </p>
   <p>
-  If the user is dissatisfied with the fit to the peak, he can mark the left and right side of the peak with the <tt>'g'</tt> keystroke to redo the fit, or else set the cursor to mark a cutoff with the <tt>'y'</tt> keystroke, and all points from the peak maximum to the cursor will be fit.
-To fix the background of a Gaussian fit (i.e. change the <i>background</i> parameter graphically), type the <tt>'b'</tt> keystroke at the desired level, and a new fit will be done.
-The <tt>'r'</tt>
+  If the user is dissatisfied with the fit to the peak, he can mark the left and right side of the peak with the <span style="font-family: monospace;">'g'</span> keystroke to redo the fit, or else set the cursor to mark a cutoff with the <span style="font-family: monospace;">'y'</span> keystroke, and all points from the peak maximum to the cursor will be fit.
+To fix the background of a Gaussian fit (i.e. change the <i>background</i> parameter graphically), type the <span style="font-family: monospace;">'b'</span> keystroke at the desired level, and a new fit will be done.
+The <span style="font-family: monospace;">'r'</span>
-  keystroke may be used at any time to redraw the plot, and the <tt>'x'</tt> keystroke can be used to compute a new correlation if any of the parameters relating to the correlation are changed (e.g. the apodize percentage).
+  keystroke may be used at any time to redraw the plot, and the <span style="font-family: monospace;">'x'</span> keystroke can be used to compute a new correlation if any of the parameters relating to the correlation are changed (e.g. the apodize percentage).
 New correlations are automatically computed when new images are read in, the